 How to add email signatures in Gmail

-The majority of email platforms allow their users to add customized email signatures and install them through settings to make them automatically appear at the bottom of your emails.
+The majority of email platforms allow their users to add customized signatures and install them through settings to make them automatically appear at the bottom of your emails.
 To add email signatures in Gmail, you have to:

-7 business email signature format examples in 2023
+9 business email signature examples in 2024

 1. Plain email signature